CCIR System B: East Germany before the 1960s

 Transmitters were operational on the above channels in 1959.
 During the 1960s, channels 1 to 3 were deleted and channels E3 to E12 adopted, bringing East Germany into line with the channel allocations used in the West.

 Italy

 Italian channel-spacings were erratic.
 System B is no longer in use in Italy, the switchover to DVB-T having been completed 4 July 2012.

 Note: Band I is no longer used for television in Italy.

 Note: Unusually for Europe, Band III is used for DVB-T in Italy.
 At digital switchover time, Italy took the opportunity to discontinue their erratic System B frequencies, and the digital channels (known as Ch5 through Ch12) are regularly-spaced every 7.0 MHz from 177.5 MHz (and identical to Germany's Band III DVB-T bandplan).

 Australia VHF (until 1993)

-Australia were unique in the world by their use of Band II for television broadcasting.
+Australia (along with Japan, System J and Eastern Europe, System D) were unique in the world by their use of Band II for television broadcasting.